dtom90/teleport-backend-challenge/RFD.md

 // Response message containing a chunk of job output. message OutputResponse {
-  bytes data = 1; // A chunk of the job's stdout or stderr output. string error_message = 2; // Error message if the output streaming failed.
+  bytes data = 1; // A chunk of the job's stdout or stderr output.
 }

 // Request message for stopping a job. message StopRequest {
   string job_id = 1; // The unique identifier (UUID) of the job to stop.
-}

-// Response message for stopping a job. message StopResponse {
-  bool success = 1; // Whether the job stopping was successful. string error_message = 2; // Error message if the job stopping failed.
 }
 ```